05TharunKM/Samsung-PD-Training-/README.md

 <img width="1080" alt="libfile.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/e0b1abc4892d6bf127dface1561af53bfab4e645/docs/assets/day7lab/libfile.png">

--  A .lib file, short for library file, contains essential information about standard cell libraries used in digital IC design.
+-  A .lib file, short for library file, contains essential information about standard cell libraries.
 Standard cell libraries consist of a collection of pre-designed and characterized logic gates and flip-flops.
 These libraries are fundamental to the design and optimization of digital circuits.
 - Contents of a .lib File:
 	- Cell Definitions: Each logic gate or flip-flop in the library is defined with its logical functionality, pin descriptions, and timing information.
 	- Timing Information: This section provides data on the timing behavior of the library cells.
 It includes details like setup time, hold time, propagation delay, transition times, and more.
 Timing information is crucial for performing timing analysis and optimization during the physical design process.